Simulation of the Far-Infrared Polarimetry Approach Envisioned for the PRIMA Mission: Introduction

 This paper is organized as follows.
-In Section~\ref{sec-primapol}, we give further detail on the design with which PRIMA intends to measure polarization and the fundamental measurement requirements.
+In Section~\ref{sec-primapol}, we describe the design with which PRIMA intends to measure polarization and the fundamental measurement requirements.
 Section~\ref{sec-mapping} details the algorithm for processing PRIMA detector samples to produce maps of intensity and polarization.
 Section~\ref{sec-sim} describes an end-to-end simulation of example PRIMA polarization observations and analyzes the output products.
 Sections~\ref{sec-gain} and \ref{sec-beam} address certain optical design requirements and calibrations in support of PRIMA polarimetry, and finally Section~\ref{sec-conclusion} summarizes the key results of this study.